BirchKwok/lynsedb/docs/deployment/cluster-deployment.md

 - metadata owner shard data directories are on persistent storage;
 - coordinator-to-shard HTTP and derived RPC ports are reachable;
 - shard authentication is configured if the shard network is not fully trusted;
+- coordinator `--api-key` authentication is enabled and uses a credential distinct from the shard key;
-- coordinator access is protected by network policy or a proxy;
+- coordinator access is additionally protected by network policy or a TLS-terminating proxy;
 - `/cluster_info` shows the expected primaries and active replicas;
 - a backup and restore procedure has been tested;
 - application clients connect only to the coordinator.